AndyRightNow/nej-mocha/README.md

       */
      chromePath: "",
      /**
+      * Proxy options
+      */
+     proxy: {
+        /**
         * If you have a proxy server set up, you can pass a custom host name.
         * This will replace 'localhost'.
         * If not provided. 'localhost' is used.
         */
         host: "",
         /**
+        * The port of the proxy address.
+Default to 'testRunnerPort' */
+        port: 8004,
+     }
+     /**
       * The port for the test runner server to listen on.
       * Default to 8004
       */
-     port: 8004
+     testRunnerPort: 8004
 }
 ```